 The Pacific Labour Scheme commenced on 1 July 2018 following a successful pilot program in northern Australia and building on the success of the Seasonal Worker Programme.
 This new Scheme will help meet business demand across all sectors in rural and regional Australia.
-Workers from Kiribati, Nauru, Samoa, Solomon Islands, Tuvalu and Vanuatu are currently able to apply for low and semi-skilled employment in Australia under the Scheme.
+Workers from Kiribati, Nauru, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu are currently able to apply for low and semi-skilled employment in Australia under the Scheme.
 Uncapping the Scheme and expanding it to more Pacific island countries will help deliver more workers to fill shortages in rural and regional Australia.

 Australia's 'step-up' in the Pacific region is one of the highest priorities of Australia's 2017 Foreign Policy White Paper.
 Labour mobility is a win-win for Australia and sending countries, a staged expansion across the Pacific will help fill labour shortages in Australia and provide additional opportunities for workers to earn income and develop skills.
 Economic integration with Australia and New Zealand is important to the economic prospects of our nearest neighbours.